Healthcare in South Africa

 In direct contrast to the public health sector, South Africa's private health sector is excellent.
 For the small percentage of the population that can afford it, the private sector consists of more than 200 hospitals and most of the country's health professionals.
 Most cities and towns have clinics, hospitals and general practitioners, although in rural areas expats might have to travel to the nearest town to see a doctor.

-The standard of treatment, facilities and professionals in South African private hospitals are by far the most highly regarded on the continent and, in the opinion of many expats, on par with that of Europe.
+The standard of treatment in South African private hospitals is by far the most highly regarded on the continent, and in the opinion of many expats, on par with that of Europe.
 The medical tourism industry has shown steady growth and many foreigners travel to South Africa for plastic surgery and dental work.

 That said, private healthcare in South Africa comes at a price, especially for those earning a local salary.
 Although it's possible to pay per treatment and sporadic GP visits are equivalent to an insurance co-pay in many countries (about 400 ZAR), medical costs can quickly add up.

 Expats should take out private health insurance to protect against the hefty bills that accompany emergency situations and repeat consultations.